mdolawale1-cmyk/Log-Rotation-Bash-/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
-- Inspired by Linux system reliability practices
+- Inspired by Linux system reliability practices.
-- Uses standard Bash and PowerShell utilities
+- Uses standard Bash and PowerShell utilities.
-- Thanks to open‑source contributors for monitoring and automation ideas
+- Thanks to open‑source contributors for monitoring and automation ideas.